-If it doesn't recognize this command, you'll have to install it.
+If it doesn't recognize this command, you must install it.
 There are several installation methods that you can choose according to your OS.
 To install it with Homebrew:

 brew install git-lfs

 Once installed, open your local repository in a terminal window and install Git LFS in your repository.
 If you're sure that LFS is already installed, you can skip this step.
-If you're unsure, re-installing it won't do any harm:
+If you're unsure, re-installing it does no harm:

 git lfs install